labgem/PPanGGOLiN/docs/user/QuickUsage/quickOutputs.md

 ### Figures
 #### U-shaped plot:  gene families frequency distribution in pangenome

+PPanGGOLiN generates a U-shaped plot called `Ushaped_plot.html`.
 A U-shaped plot is a figure presenting the number of families (y-axis) per number of genomes (x-axis).
-It is a _.html_ file that can be opened with any browser and with which you can interact, zoom, move around, mouseover to see numbers in more detail, and you can save what you are seeing as a .png image file.
+The file can be opened in any browser and allows for interaction, zooming, panning, and hovering over numbers for more detail.
+Additionally, it is possible to save the displayed content as a .png image file.

 ![U-shaped plot _B.japonicum_](../../_static/tutorial/U-shape.gif)

 A dotted grey bar on the graph represents the **soft core threshold** which is the lower limit for which families are present in the majority of genomes.
 By default, this value is 95% (so families are in more than 95 genomes).

-Look at [here](../PangenomeAnalyses/pangenomeAnalyses.md#u-shape-plot) to change the default parameters.
+Additional information on this file and instructions for modifying default parameters can be found at [here](../PangenomeAnalyses/pangenomeFigures.md#u-shape-plot).

 #### Tile plot: detect pangenome structure and outlier